Grimngor/Final-Project-Multimodal-chatbot-for-YT-video-QA/README.md

-# Multimodal AI ChatBot for YouTube Video QA
+# AI ChatBot with Adaptive RAG over YouTube/PDF for DnD QA

 This is what I developed for the final project of the AI Engineering Bootcamp at Ironhack, where we were tasked to create a chatbot that could answer questions about YouTube videos.
-The chatbot, focused on Dungeons & Dragons character creation, can answer questions on the topic by extracting information from YouTube videos and PDF documents with the detailed rules for the process.
+The chatbot focused on Dungeons & Dragons character creation, can answer questions on the topic by extracting information from YouTube videos and PDF documents with detailed rules for the process.
 This README outlines the installation steps, usage instructions, and key concepts.

 ## Table of Contents